sitano/sitano.github.io/_drafts/mvcc.md

 are equivalent to corresponding monoversion variants.

 With mv histories we can produce more serializable histories even if some of the operations arrive late.
-Weikum & Wossen gives a great example of how much bigger the power of scheduling can be with the mv-histories.
+Weikum & Vossen gives a great example of how much bigger the power of scheduling can be with the mv-histories.
 Consider the following history:

 $$ s = r_1(x) w_1(x) r_2(x) w_2(y) r_1(y) w_1(z) c_1 c_2 $$